Yamantaka Thangka 1.57×1.97in – Fearless Power Guardian 2

 The creation of Thangka paintings follows a rigorous and complex process, requiring strict adherence to ceremonial protocols:

-Dimensions: 1.57 x 1.97 inches (4 x 5 cm)
+1.57 x 1.97 inches (4 x 5 cm)

-Gold Version:
+Gold Version

 Made with cotton-linen canvas, backed with 24K gold, and painted using pure mineral pigments.
 The frame is gold-plated titanium steel that resists fading, with an acrylic front panel.

-Silver Version:
+Silver Version

 Crafted from Tibetan silver (white copper) that doesn’t tarnish, featuring a tempered glass front panel.